Skip to content

 [TRACE-0000001] RESPONSE <3 records>

-Through the traceId, it is clear that the /users interface returned 3 pieces of data, and the /books interface returned 10 pieces of data.
+Through the traceId, it is clear that the GET /users interface returned 3 records, while the GET /books interface returned 10 records.

-Without the traceId label, the logs would look like this:
+Without the traceId tag, the logs would appear as follows:

 Text Only